rudelm/rudelm.github.io/content/post/2020-09-25-setup-external-usb-disk-as-ntfs-volume-on-raspbian.md

 This label is very helpful in identifying the partition, even when it is connected to a different USB port.
 Using a device like sda might point to a different drive, so its better to use the label.
 This is one of the big advantages of using gpt in comparison to mbr.

-Let&#8217;s see the label in action:
+Let's see the label in action:

 ```
 sudo lsblk --fs